 A turntable’s stylus is available in different shapes.
 The hi-fi world is packed with technical jargon, and modern vinyl records haven’t escaped the conjecture’s gravity.
-Music-lovers care about the way vinyl is played back, and they’ve determined stylus shapes to be of incredibly importance.
+Music-lovers care about the way vinyl is played back, and they’ve determined stylus shapes to be of incredible importance.

 How Stylus Shape Works

-A record player’s stylus, or needle, is the tip which tracks and plays a vinyl record.
+A record player’s stylus, or needle, is the tip that tracks and plays a vinyl record.
 A lot of styli are crafted from industrial diamonds, though sapphire, too, can be used.
 The two most common shapes available are conical styli and elliptical styli.
 While both types offer unique, high-quality listening experiences, both have different qualities that impact playback

 The Conical Stylus